victorcuevasv/tpcbench/README.txt

 The buckets currently in use are tpcds-jars and tpcds-results-test.
 The IAM role is identified by the arn but also by its name, which is used in the initialization script.
-Once the 3 values mentioned above are present in the create_vm_templateEC2.sh, it is also necessary to modify the initialization script s3fs_init.sh located in the same directory, concretely
+Once the 3 values mentioned above are present in the create_vm_templateEC2.sh, it is also necessary to modify the initialization script s3fs_init.sh located in the same directory (emr/bootstrap/s3fs/), concretely

 -line 6 (s3fs_init.sh): the name of the IAM role used to access the s3 buckets.